President / Tribal Projects Manager

 Mrs. Cooper has a Bachelor of Science in Civil Engineering from the United States Air Force Academy and a Master of Science in Sports Coaching from the University of Southern Mississippi.

-Mrs. Cooper is currently licensed as a professional engineer in Oklahoma, Kansas, New Mexico, and Arizona.
+Mrs. Cooper is currently licensed as a professional engineer in Oklahoma, Kansas, New Mexico, Arizona, and Louisiana.

 Managing Director - Engineering

 Mr. Oberlag has over 40 years in the civil and structural engineering sector.
 His experience includes roadway design, recreational facilities, bridge design, water & sewer design, construction management, power plants, dam safety inspections, emergency response and environmental assessments, including environmental enforcement and litigation.
 He has served in rapid response capacities for various agencies while serving as President of the emergency management subsidiary of a nationwide public construction firm.

 Mr. Oberlag has a BS in Civil Engineering from Columbia University with graduate work in engineering mechanics.
 He also has a BA in Physics and a Juris Doctor in Law and is a licensed attorney in state and federal jurisdictions.
 He is a licensed engineer in Oklahoma and Arizona.
 He is in charge of all engineering services for Cross Timbers.